gurgeous/bust-a-gem/README.md

 The Bust A Gem extension adds **"Go to Definition"** for Ruby projects in VS Code.
 It will create a TAGS file using the [ripper-tags](https://github.com/tmm1/ripper-tags) gem, and then use the tags for Go to Definition.
 Fast and easy.

-In addition, Bust A Gem adds an **"Open Gem..."** command for quickly opening a gem from your Gemfile.
+Bust A Gem provides two additional handy features:

+* An **"Open Gem..."** command for quickly opening a gem from your Gemfile.
 This opens a new window in VS Code.
+* Limited support for **"Go to Symbol in File..."** for Ruby projects.

 Note: Bust A Gem relies on bundler and only works with Ruby projects that have a `Gemfile`.